 - Change the way you think and feel about mathematics and learning.

-- Learn to use dynamic geometry software and other visual creation software, to explore geometric concepts.
+- Learn to use dynamic mathematical software and other visual creation software to explore mathematical concepts.

 - Improve your reasoning and mathematics thinking skills.

 - Earn California State University, Fresno Certificate of Accomplishment.

 - Meet new friends, expert teachers and university professors at Fresno State.

 Explore and build models for aviation and scientific exploration suitable for ages 10 - 12; learn key Mathematical concepts such as shapes, dimensions, angles, and area; investigate 3D objects and explore concepts such as volume and surface area through hands-on projects, activities, real life problems and the use of technology, science and Engineering.
 Appropriate for grades 4-6.

 Explore and build models for aviation and scientific exploration suitable for ages 12 - 15; learn key Mathematical concepts such as proportions, prospective, area, volume and surface area congruence and similarity through hands-on projects and activities; solve real life problems using technology, science and Engineering.
 Appropriate for grades 6-9.

 Registration after May 1st, 2014: $225